stellar/django-polaris/docs/index.rst

 source and available at the SDF's github_.

-To use Polaris, developers must implement it's provided integrations points.
+To use Polaris, developers must implement it's provided :doc:`integrations points </integrations/index>`.
 These integration points allow developers to inject their own business logic into the transaction processing flow, customize their stellar.toml, and more.